-Jeffrey T. Mezger is President, Chief Executive Officer and Director of the Board of Directors of KB Home, one of the nation’s largest homebuilders.
+Jeffrey T. Mezger is President, Chief Executive Officer and member of the Board of Directors of KB Home, one of the nation’s largest homebuilders.
 KB Home has built more than half a million quality homes since its founding in 1957, and currently operates in 40 major markets across the country.

 Mr. Mezger previously held the position of Executive Vice President and Chief Operating Officer of KB Home from 1999 to 2006.
 In this role, he led the Company’s development of its core KBnxt operational business model, and expanded and diversified KB Home’s U.S. homebuilding operations.
 A 30-year homebuilding industry veteran, Mr. Mezger joined KB Home in 1993 as President of the Company’s Antelope Valley, California division.
 He was later named President of the Company’s Arizona division and became Senior Vice President and Regional General Manager of the Company’s Southwest region.
 Prior to joining KB Home, he spent 15 years with U.S. Home, serving as President of the company’s Central California division from 1983 to 1993.

-Mr. Mezger is Founding Chairman of the Leading Builders of America, serves as Vice Chairman of the policy advisory board of the Joint Center for Housing Studies at Harvard University, and is on the executive board of the USC Lusk Center for Real Estate and the policy advisory board of the Fisher Center for Real Estate & Urban Economics at the University of California, Berkeley.
+Mr. Mezger is Founding Chairman of the Leading Builders of America, serves as Chairman of the policy advisory board of the Joint Center for Housing Studies at Harvard University, and is on the executive board of the USC Lusk Center for Real Estate and the policy advisory board of the Fisher Center for Real Estate & Urban Economics at the University of California, Berkeley.
 In 2012, Mr. Mezger was inducted into the California Homebuilding Foundation Hall of Fame for his outstanding contribution to the building industry through innovation, public service and philanthropy.

 A native of Chicago, Mr. Mezger graduated from DePauw University with a degree in economics.